Qinling Mountains Project Played Exemplary Role In Biodiversity Protection In China - UrduPoint

 The Qinling Giant Panda Research Center has received more than 800,000 visitors from May 2021 to October 2023, with an average annual revenue of 20 million yuan, Bai Xuxiang, minister of planning and construction said.
 Around the hotel, catering, accommodation and other tourism services annual income of more than 50 million yuan.

-Another set of data provided by the Qinling Project Office also shows that since the implementation of the project, the number of eco-tourism tourists in the project area has exceeded 1 million annually.
+Another set of data provided by the Qinling Project Office also shows that since the implementation of the Qinling Project, the number of eco-tourism tourists in the project area has exceeded 1 million annually.

 Rural per capita income has increased; Qinling National Botanical Garden and Shaanxi Wildlife Rescue Center directly created more than 300 operational jobs, and related project activities created more than 1,500 jobs; Local employment opportunities have increased through the development of commercial activities such as small-scale community ecotourism.